shaunramsey/FractalExploration/README.md

 # Logistic Fractal
 ![Logistic Fractal](https://github.com/shaunramsey/FractalExploration/blob/master/Fractals/Markus-Lyapunov%20Fractals/Lyapunov_Logistic_Fractal.png)

 From here we'll experiment with different characteristics of the fractals, creating different images.
+These variations can be found in the Fractals folder.